1 / 4

 Bloom Information

-Flowers from May through October, producing new blooms continuously on extending vines over a 12–16 week period.
+Flowers continuously from May through October as new shoots extend along the twining and trailing stems — a 12–16 week flowering window.
 Individual flowers open in the morning and wilt by afternoon.
 In the Pacific Northwest, flowering begins in late May and continues until first frost.
-Self-pollinating but also visited by bees.
+Pollination is self-compatible but flowers are also visited by bees.
 Seeds mature 3–4 weeks after pollination.Detailed Descriptions

 Flower Description